elanuser/operator_guide/ReadMe.md

 Whenever we deploy our application on Kubernetes we leverage multiple Kubernetes objects like deployment, service, role, ingress, config map, etc. As our application gets complex and our requirements become non-generic, managing our application only with the help of native Kubernetes objects becomes difficult and we often need to introduce manual intervention or some other form of automation to make up for it.

-Operators solve this problem by making our application first class Kubernetes objects that is we no longer deploy our application as a set of native Kubernetes objects but a custom object/resource of its kind, having a more domain-specific schema and then we bake the “operational intelligence” or the “domain-specific knowledge” into the controller responsible for maintaining the desired state of this object.
-For example, etcd operator has made etcd-cluster a first class object and for deploying the cluster we create an object of Etcd Cluster kind.
-With operators, we are able to extend Kubernetes functionalities for custom use cases and manage our applications in a Kubernetes specific way allowing us to leverage Kubernetes APIs and Kubectl tooling.
+Operators solve this problem by making our application first-class Kubernetes objects that is we no longer deploy our application as a set of native Kubernetes objects but a custom object/resource of its kind, having a more domain-specific schema and then we bake the “operational intelligence” or the “domain-specific knowledge” into the controller responsible for maintaining the desired state of this object.
+For example, the etcd operator has made the etcd-cluster a first-class object and for deploying the cluster we create an object of Etcd Cluster kind.
+With operators, we are able to extend Kubernetes functionalities for custom use cases and manage our applications in a Kubernetes-specific way allowing us to leverage Kubernetes APIs and Kubectl tooling.

 Operators combine CRD and custom controllers and intend to eliminate the requirement for manual intervention (human operator) while performing tasks like an upgrade, handling failure recovery, scaling in case of complex (often stateful) applications and make them more resilient and self-sufficient.